 One of our biggest assets is a deep pool of highly-skilled talent, supported by a network of institutions that provide high-quality education and training.

-In addition to aerospace and marine manufacturing and maintenance, there is also good potential to export engineering consulting and logistics and environmental engineering.
+In addition to aerospace and marine manufacturing and maintenance, there is also strong potential to export engineering consulting and logistics and environmental engineering.

 Watch this short video on British Columbia’s Transportation advantages.

-China, Japan, South Korea, and India are key markets for British Columbia businesses.
+China, Japan, South Korea, and India are key markets for British Columbia businesses in the transportation sector.